sjsu-library/unionist/_items/unionist--image-0227.md

 relatedText: unionist--text-0198
 relatedTextIssue: 1833-12-19 p.03.44
 filename:
 caption: A 19th century Irish classroom.
-The blog essay makes reference to the semi-secret "hedge schools" of the Irish Catholics at this time.
+The blog essay where this illustration was found makes reference to the semi-secret "hedge schools" of the Irish Catholics at this time.
 order: '638'
 layout: items_item
 collection: items